-Emma-Kate was born in the UK, but moved to Sydney seven years ago (and is finally weeks away from receiving her permanent resident visa!).
+Emma-Kate Wilson was born in the UK, but moved to Sydney seven years ago (and is finally close to receiving her permanent residency).
 Walking through the Botanical Gardens of Sydney and living in the beach-side suburb of Manly, the yet to become writer felt inspired by days of sunshine and the sublime effects of nature.

 After volunteering at a little ARI gallery in the Rocks, Emma-Kate decided to immerse herself in the visual language of Australia.
 In 2015, she embarked on a degree in Art Theory at UNSW and Art & Design in Paddington, Sydney, graduating in June 2018.
 Since then she has been published extensively in print and digital media, as well as working at some of Sydney's most prominent cultural institutions.

 Today, she can happily say, she is working full time as a freelance art and design journalist— including copywriting for renowned artists, designers, and publications.

 Emma-Kate's writing clients include Habitus Living, Domain magazine, Hunter & Folk, MutualArt.com, The Local Project, Vault, Ocula, Artist Profile, Art Almanac, Articulate PR ( & The Golden Mean), Running Dog, un Projects, Art + Australia Online, Urban List, Art Monthly, ABC Arts, Lovatt's Media: Mindful Parenting & Audrey Daybook, Broadsheet, Concrete Playground, and Time Out.